GhostTalker/RebootMadDevice/README.md

 #### Install:
 ```
-MAD Server:
-- Copy plugin from folder /MAD_plugin to <MAD plugin folder>/RebootMadDevice/
-- adjust plugin.ini to your requirements

 Raspberry or Server:
 - pip3 install -r requirements.txt
 - pip3 install -r requirements_rpi.txt (only for raspberry - add support for GPIO and LED)